Flat Rolled = 51.4 Shipping Days of Supply

 Latest in SMU Data and Models

-Steel Market Update’s Steel Demand Index remains in contraction territory despite marginal improvement, according to our latest survey data.
+Steel Market Update’s Steel Demand Index has moved lower, having remained in contraction territory for the better part of the past two months, according to our latest survey data.